 Absolutely drink and eat.
 We just ask that concessions be kept outside of the performance spaces.
-Masks should stay on while in the theatres and only come off when enjoying concessions on the Mezzanine.
-Beer, wine, soft drinks, water, and treats from The Best Chocolate in Town will be available for purchase on the Mezzanine.
+Masks should stay on while in the theatres and only come off when enjoying concessions in the lobbies.
+Beer, wine, soft drinks, water, and treats from The Best Chocolate in Town will be available for purchase.

 Here’s what IRT is doing to ensure a season of live performances:

 - Fully vaccinated IRT artists, staff, and volunteer ushers